 Continue your journey along the iconic Gibb River Road, a remote 660-kilometre outback highway stretching between Broome and Kununurra.
 The ‘Gibb' traverses the wild heart of the Kimberley, passing spectacular landscapes of intensely coloured ranges, dramatic gorges, deep rock pools and spectacular waterfalls.
 Turn off the Gibb River Road to the extraordinary Tunnel Creek, a 750-metre-long natural tunnel carved through the Napier Range.
 With torch in hand, wade through the cool waters that fill the tunnel and emerge on the other side to the sight of a tranquil and stunning oasis.

 Continue on to Windjana Gorge, where sheer cliffs tower above glistening white sands.
 Admire the ancient marine fossils embedded in the gorge walls and scour the banks for a glimpse of the freshwater crocodiles.
 Back on the Gibb River Road, travel into the Wunaamin Miliwundi Range National Park, which covers more than 900,000 acres and features seven rugged ranges.
-Later, arrive at your lodge for dinner.
-Stay Two Nights: APT's exclusive Bell Gorge Wilderness Lodge (B/L/D)

 Travel through the heart of Kimberley cattle country to discover some of the region's most secluded gorges.
 At Galvans Gorge, a short walk leads to a picturesque waterhole where boab trees cling to the escarpment above.
-Continue to beautiful Manning Gorge, where you'll enjoy lunch in the shade of paperbark trees.
+Continue to beautiful Manning Creek, where you'll enjoy lunch in the shade of paperbark trees.
 Look out for the region's birdlife and enjoy a refreshing swim in the pristine water.
 Turn off the Gibb River Road and travel north on the Kalumburu Road towards the isolated Mitchell Plateau.

 Later, arrive at Drysdale River Station and enjoy a unique stay at this historic cattle property, including a delicious dinner.
 Stay: Drysdale River Station (B/L/D)

+Cross the beautiful Drysdale River, then ascend the Mitchell Plateau to enter a remote world of Livistona palm forests, beautiful lookouts, magnificent waterfalls and isolated swimming holes.
 For the next two nights, experience Mitchell Falls Wilderness Lodge, with its Ungolan Pavilion, where you can relax in the lounge, treat yourself to a drink or read up on the local culture.
 In the heart of the Mitchell Plateau, your accommodation is perfectly positioned beside the Pandanus palm-fringed Camp Creek, where you can enjoy a refreshing dip.

 For wildlife watchers, the region's fantastic array of bird life includes brolgas, herons, kites and sea eagles, as well as rainforest birds.
 This evening, you'll be treated to a superb three-course dinner that showcases the region's finest local produce.
-For the perfect accompaniment, a selection of flavoursome beers from Matso's Broome Brewery and wines from Rosabrook Estate are available.
+For the perfect accompaniment, a selection of flavoursome beers and wines are available.
 Stay Two Nights: APT's exclusive Mitchell Falls Wilderness Lodge (B/L/D)

 Signature Experiences: